mbauer599/DIYRubberDucky/README.md

-**Disclaimer: This is not intended to be used maliciously, and I will take no responsibility in actions that were not my own.
-Sorry but I have too much going on in my own life to worry about yours.
-You use this at your own risk.
-It goes without saying that this project should not be used in a system you don't own or have permission to execute this project on.**

 This is a proof of concept for a homemade $2 rubber ducky.
 This repo serves as a command and control hub, as well as store all the source code for anyone who wants to have a little fun.